VPN Full-Tunnel Exclusion (Application and IP/URL Based Local Internet Breakout)

 The above image shows configured rules which means that all the traffic is sent to the hub by default except for the above-mentioned destination IPs for all the ports.

-Configuring VPN Exclusion Rules (DNS Hostname)
+Configuring VPN Exclusion Rules (Fully Qualified Domain Name - FQDN)

 Encrypted DNS (eDNS) or TCP DNS query responses will not generate tunnel exclusions.
 If an MX does not observe an unencrypted UDP DNS query response matching the FQDN, then an exclusion for the IP address(es) in the DNS query response will not be generated.

-Configuring Application Based VPN Exclusion Rules
+Configuring Application Based VPN Exclusion Rules (Smart Breakout)

 -